TrueSight Cloud Cost Control overview

 For public cloud providers, this value is imported by the respective ETLs.
 For your on-premises infrastructure, here is a list of the default predefined instance types that you get out-of-the-box:

 If none of the predefined instance types match your requirements, you can define your own instance type.
-For more information, see Defining and managing on-premises instance types.
+For more information, see Defining and managing the on-premises costs.

 For example, consider that the normalization factor for m1.small = 1.